abilandz/PH8124/Lecture_5/Lecture_5.md

 ```bash
 before code block
 ```
-because we didn't redirect the first **echo** command anywhere.
+because we did not redirect the first **echo** command anywhere.

-Another piece of code in the same script or function can be embedded into another code block, and then redirected to some other files.
-This way we can easily profile the code with redirectors, and decide what goes on the screen and what is archived in files.
-Typically, code blocks ```{ ... }``` are used when it's not beneficial to break down some large monolithic script into functions.
+Some other piece of code in the same script or function can be embedded into another code block, and then redirected to some other files.
+This way we can easily profile the code with redirectors, and decide what goes on the screen and what is dumped in files.
+Typically, code blocks ```{ ... }``` are used when it is not beneficial to break down some large monolithic script into functions.

 When it comes to redirections, it is possible to treat loops analogously as code blocks.
 In particular, **for** and **while** loops have their own _stdout_ and _stderr_ streams, which can be redirected to the output files with ```1>``` and ```2>``` operators.
-In this way, you can disentangle what is happening in a particular loop, from what is happening in the rest of the code.
+In this way, we can easily disentangle what is happening in a particular loop, from what is happening in the rest of the code.
 Schematically, we would use for **for** loop:

 ```bash
 for Var in someList; do